Soccer-Japan coach urges players to believe in themselves in Spain clash | Sports-Games

 Soccer-Japan coach urges players to believe in themselves in Spain clash

-Japan coach Hajime Moriyasu says that European football is the global gold standard but he has urged his players to believe in themselves when they take on Spain in their final Group E match at the World Cup.
+Japan coach Hajime Moriyasu believes the rest of the world is catching up with European football and has urged his players to believe in themselves when they take on Spain in their final Group E match at the World Cup.
 The Samurai Blue opened their campaign with a shock win over Germany but were upset in turn by Costa Rica in their second, so need to beat the 2010 champions on Thursday to be certain of a spot in the last 16.

-Japan coach Hajime Moriyasu says that European football is the global gold standard but he has urged his players to believe in themselves when they take on Spain in their final Group E match at the World Cup.

-The Samurai Blue opened their campaign with a shock win over Germany but were upset in turn by Costa Rica in their second, so need to beat the 2010 champions on Thursday to be certain of a spot in the last 16.
-"Tomorrow is going to be a high-pressure game for all players but we must believe in ourselves," Moriyasu told a news conference on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)